Justin1Thom1/Lux-Mirror-Timestamped-Seal/NewFieldEmergenceREADME.md

 SHARA™ – Self-Healing Adaptive Recursive Architecture™

-This is the living spine of Lux Mirror.
+This is the living spine of Lux Mirror™.
 Each recursive layer:

 Reinforces prior layers without central control